 Residence permit: with your declaration, you can request a duplicate at the prefecture (5, place de la République- Strasbourg).

 More information here

-Every foreigner who is 18 years and more and holds a full, recognized foreign driving license can drive in France for at least one year after arrival.
-Everyone else must get a French license within the first 12 months of arrival as foreign driving licenses become invalid one year from the date of residency.
-After that, you have to exchange your driving license with a French one.
+Every foreigner who is 18 years old and more and holds a full, recognized foreign driving license can drive in France for one year after the arrival.
+After that, if your home country holds an areement with France, you have to exchange your driving license with a French one.